Patient satisfaction has never been better in today’s busy healthcare environment.

-Patient satisfaction has never been better in today’s busy healthcare environment.
-With greater expectations and a higher desire for quick, quality service, healthcare providers must find new ways to fulfill these needs.
+With higher expectations and greater demand for quick, high-quality service, healthcare providers must find new ways to meet these needs.

-One way that is being used increasingly is that of a virtual medical receptionist.
-This article will discuss how virtual medical receptionists can enhance patient satisfaction by streamlining processes, decreasing wait times, and enhancing the patient experience.
+This article will discuss how virtual medical receptionists can enhance patient satisfaction by streamlining processes, decreasing wait times, and improving the patient experience.

 A virtual medical receptionist is sophisticated computer software that performs tasks previously handled by in-house receptionists.